-- Are any limits to data sharing required – for example, to either safeguard research participants (e.g., HIPAA) or to gain appropriate intellectual property protection?
+- Are any limits to data sharing required – for example, to either safeguard research participants (e.g., HIPAA)?

 Grant applicants should account for any time and expenses required to properly prepare data for sharing as part of their standard budgeting and reporting.
 Any proposed costs associated with requests for non-standard repository deposits will be reviewed by an Open Science standing subgroup of the AHA Research and Scientific Publishing Committees.

 Opt-Out ConditionsThere may be certain instances in which grant applicants seek to be exempted from the data sharing policy.
 Grant applicants seeking waivers should complete the appropriate section of the application to indicate the grounds on which they are lodging these requests.
 Broadly speaking, waiver requests will be expected to fall into one of four predetermined categories, although the applicant can provide additional rationales as appropriate:

 - Human Subject Grounds.
 As the NSF spells out in its exemption guidelines, “[H]uman subject’s protection requires removing identifiers, which may be prohibitively expensive or render the data meaningless in research that relies heavily on extensive in-depth interviews.”
 Data sharing cannot violate privacy regulations (e.g., HIPAA) or in any way fail to safeguard the rights of research participants.

 - Superseding Regulations Grounds.
 Governing laws or institutional policies may limit the release of certain data elements.